 Medha M. is working as a Content Marketing Specialist for SectigoStore.
 She is a Tech Enthusiast and writes about Technology, Website Security, Cryptography, Cyber Security, and Data Protection.
 She had held a Management Consultant role in a range of organizations.

 Before listing several benefits of SSL certificates, let’s start with the basics.
 Like, the question that’s on everyone’s mind.
 What does SSL stand for?
 SSL is an acronym for Secure Sockets Layer and is a global standard security technology that enables encrypted communication between a web browser and a web server.
 In other words you and the website.
 The main objective of this cryptographic protocol is to keep the secured communication secured on the Internet.
 This global standard technology is used by millions of online businesses to reduce the risk of sensitive information from being stolen or hampered by unauthorized parties.
 In essence, it allows for a private conversation just between the two intended parties.
 Your browser (you), and the website (the server that holds the website).

-An SSL certificate is digitally signed file issued for a particular domain name.
-The certificate will have the issuer signature, serial number and the expiration date.
+An SSL certificate is a digitally signed file issued for a particular domain name.
+The certificate will have the issuer signature, serial number, and the expiration date.
 The certificate has to be first installed on the server, and once the installation is complete, you can access the services through HTTPS or any other SSL protocols like FTPs.
 So for example, if you want to upload files securely via your file transfer protocol (FTP) when you are updating your website, you can do it over your SSL certificate.
 It is very important the SSL is recognized by all major browsers, otherwise, the users accessing the website will just get a warning message (SSL not recognized) instead of the website.

 To technical so far?
 What about the benefits?